dimaslz/ng-heroicons/README.md

 ## TODO
 - [ ] Copy component tag into clipboard on click in an icon from the list
+- [ ] Copy svg into clipboard on click in an icon from the list
 - [ ] Search input